-Spring has sprung (finally) and we have been enjoying so many Spring activities.
+Spring has sprung (finally) and we have been enjoying some Spring Themed play!
 Although it is now May, and Spring technically starts in March, here in good ol’ Canada, we have only had nice weather and no snow for about 2-3 weeks now.
 I love Spring because we can spend almost the whole day outside and it just makes such a difference in everyone’s mood.

 I love doing fun Spring play ideas, and so today I wanted to share a few favourites that we have done!
 Hopefully, you can find some ideas or inspiration to re-create with your little(s).